5 best credit union personal loans

 If you need to borrow money, credit union personal loans may be a good option.
 Whether you have an emergency expense or want to consolidate high-interest credit card debt, credit unions typically offer lower interest rates and fees than other types of lenders.

-Here’s what you need to know about credit unions and our picks for the best credit union personal loans of 2022.
+Here’s what you need to know about credit unions and our picks for the best credit union personal loans.

 Best for emergency expenses: Alliant Credit Union